 Why the euphemisms for “bus”?
 These transparent efforts at rebranding may seem like innocent or silly word games, but they speak to the perpetuation of a racist, classist history that has shaped the infrastructure of cities and helped stratify the life chances of people living in them.
 In an L.A.
 Times profile of Logan Green, Lyft’s co-founder and chief executive, he is described by a childhood friend as “a power user of public transportation.
 He’s one of the only people I know who knew how to take a bus in L.A.”
 After college, Green became the youngest member of the Santa Barbara Metropolitan Transit District’s board of directors.
 There he learned that many people — perhaps because, like his friend, they do not know anyone who uses the service — don’t like to see tax money diverted to public transit.

 Since their invention, ride-hailing platforms have been under fire for facilitating discrimination.
 For instance, a multicity study in 2016 found that black riders waited longer for rides and drivers with black-sounding names faced twice as many canceled ride requests.
 But the popularity of these platforms has also had a detrimental impact on public transit, causing a similarly discriminatory harm.
 The euphemistic language platforms are now using suggests this is not coincidental, but part of the same project: to attract riders away from public transportation and further discredit it to pave the way for transit’s full reprivatization.
 Indeed, some cities have seen a dropoff in ridership as the platforms compete directly for middle-class riders, placing an additional strain on public systems.
 It also puts pressure on organized labor as well, as ride-hailing apps replace a heavily unionized transit workforce with private contractors — 30 percent of whom, in a 2018 study, were found to actually lose money after expenses.
+(That study has since been largely retracted; a statement by the lead researcher concludes that it is more likely that most drivers make about $8.55 an hour.)
 Under the auspices of app-driven convenience, city bus service can be reborn under new names, reoriented toward the goal of profit rather than equal access.

 To understand the symbolism of the city bus, we must first look at its predecessor, the electric streetcar, which dominated mass transit in the early 20th century.
 Since it was introduced before the mass marketing of automobiles, streetcar service — unlike the bus service that would come to replace it — did not develop in the car’s shadow as a subordinate alternative.
 It was state-of-the art transportation technology that every passenger could ride for the same low fare.
 Nearly everyone rode it.